smadesh2/Financial_Complaints_Analysis/README.md

 # Financial_Complaints_Analysis

-A tableau analysis was undertaken to analyze the different complaints received by a financial institution by
+A tableau analysis was undertaken to analyze the different complaints received in a financial institution by
   1. Issue type
   2. State
   3. Channel/Media